 The Palisade's available all-wheel-drive system has a function that locks the front/rear power distribution at 50/50 for added traction while off-roading.
 We found it capable enough driving on a lengthy gravel road with plenty of tight turns.
 However, its 7.9 inches of ground clearance is unremarkable, and unlike several competitors, the Palisade doesn't offer any sort of off-road driving modes.
 But its AWD system should provide some peace of mind in slick or snowy conditions.

 What other Hyundai Palisade reviews can I read?

-We take a closer look at the Palisade's Limited trim level, focusing on infotainment and driver assistance technology features, plus its general performance during a family road trip.
+We take a closer look at the Palisade's Limited trim level, focusing on infotainment and driver assistance technology features, plus its general performance during a family road trip in Oregon.

 We put the Palisade's cargo area to the test by trying to stuff as much luggage as we can behind its third row, as well as how much seating capacity remains when you stuff all of our luggage inside.

 Our first full test of the Palisade on American roads, including in-depth information about its design and engineering.